qawemlilo/blog/posts/2013-9-30_how-i-use-gruntjs-to-build-joomla-extensions.md

     }

-## Validating PHP files
+### Validating PHP files

 Before I build a zipped file for extension I run JSHint to validate the JavaScript and I also run a PHP command that checks for syntanx errors in my php files.
 For this I use a plugin called grunt-exec.
-I have modified the original grunt-exec plugin so that I can pass a custom function to the child_process's 'data' event, [you can checkout my pull request for this feature](https://github.com/jharding/grunt-exec/pull/31).
+I have modified the original grunt-exec plugin so that I can pass a custom function to the child_process's `data` event, [you can checkout my pull request for this feature](https://github.com/jharding/grunt-exec/pull/31).
 If validation fails the process will exit.

     exec: {